FrogOfJuly/rust-incubator/1_concepts/1_6_dispatch/README.md

 After completing everything above, you should be able to answer (and understand why) the following questions:
 - What is dispatch?
 When a function call represents a dispatch and when not?
+    * If there is a generic then there is a dispatch
 - How does static dispatch work?
+    * Function is duplicated for each type it is called with
 - How does dynamic dispatch work?
 Why is it required?
 Which limitations does it have in [Rust]?
 Why does it have them?
+    * It is required to handle user provided types that are unknown in advance
 - When dynamic dispatch can be replaced with static dispatch?
 When not?
 What are the trade-offs?
+    * Dynamic dispatch is slower by several pointer inderection.
+It can be replaced by static dispatch when all the types are known in compile time.
+Traid-offs are flexiblity and speed
 - How can we reduce the size of compiler-generated code when using static dispatch?
+    * Yes, by isolating generic-free code to separate function